verayan/LETOR/README.md

 The data set used is TREC dataset in LETOR from MSA.
 There are 44 features associated with each document including BM25, tf-idf and pagerank.
 More detailed info about the dataset can be found in Readme_TREC_dataset.pdf

-To train pair-wise LETOR model, the classification model(logistic regression and SVM) are used to find the best parameter values.
+To train pair-wise LETOR model, the classification models(logistic regression and SVM) are used to find the best parameter values.
 A linear combination of features are then weighted by these parameter values to give scores for webpages based on their relevance.
 The logistic regression model is implemented using stochastic gradient descent.
 As for SVM, [SVMLight](http://svmlight.joachims.org/)'s learning module(svm_learn) is used.

 ##Data Format: